 Infantry Assault Marines use several weapons as part of their jobs, including rockets and Anti-Personnel Obstacle Breaching Systems (APOBS).
 Their duties include providing rocket fire in support of rifle squads, platoons, and other companies within the infantry battalion.

-These Marines will use breaching and infiltration techniques when the infantry is on the offensive, and employ demolition and other countermeasures when in a defensive position.
-Noncommissioned officers in this job are usually assigned as gunners or as team, squad and section leaders.
+These Marines will use breaching and infiltration techniques when the infantry is on the offensive and employ demolition and other countermeasures when in a defensive position.
+Noncommissioned officers in this job are usually assigned as gunners or a team, squad and section leaders.

 There are two separate schools within the School of Infantry: Infantry Training Battalion and Marine Combat Training.

 Specialties in the USMC Infantry Company (three rifle platoons and one weapons platoon) include: